JuergenGutsch/blog/_source/_posts/2020-06-29-trying-orchard-core.md

 The docs are pretty clear.
 Orchard Core comes in two different targets: The Orchard Core Framework and the Orchard Core CMS.
 The sample I opened here is the Orchard Core CMS sample.
 To learn how the Framework works, I need to clone the Orchard Core Samples repository: [https://github.com/OrchardCMS/OrchardCore.Samples](https://github.com/OrchardCMS/OrchardCore.Samples)

+I will write about this in the next part this series.

 ## Not a conclusion yet

-I will continue exploring the Orchard Core Framework within the next days and continue write about it in parallel.
-The stuff I saw until now were really promising and I like the fact that it simply works without a lot of configuration.
+I will continue exploring the Orchard Core Framework within the next days and continue to write about it in parallel.
+The stuff I saw until now is really promising and I like the fact that it simply works without a lot of configuration.
 Exploring the new CMS would be another topic and really interesting as well.
 Maybe I will find some time in the future.